allanfang1/DeepAnimDance/README.md

 We aim to synthesize new images of the target person that follow the motion of the source.

-Following methods are implemented:
+Following approaches are implemented:

   - Nearest Neighbor
+  - Vanilla Neural Network: 26 Skeleton Input
-  - Vanilla Neural Network
+  - Vanilla Neural Network: Skeleton Image Input
   - GAN

-Pose Extraction
+## Pose Extraction

 Human pose estimation is performed using MediaPipe Pose.
 Each video frame is associated with a skeleton composed of either: